-(Source: P.A.
+20 (Source: P.A.
 88-172.)

-(20 ILCS 2405/12a) (from Ch.
+- 21 (20 ILCS 2405/12a) (from Ch.
 23, par.
-3443a)

-Sec.
+3443a) - 22 Sec.
 12a.
-Centers for independent living.

-- (a) Purpose.
-Recognizing that persons with significant disabilities deserve a high quality of life within their communities regardless of their disabilities, the Department, working with the Statewide Independent Living Council, shall develop a State Plan for Independent Living for approval by the Department and subsequent submission to the Administrator based on federally prescribed timeframes. plan for submission on an annual basis to the Commissioner.
-The Department shall adopt rules for implementing the State Plan for Independent Living plan in accordance with the federal Act, including rules adopted under the federal Act governing the award of grants. - (b) Definitions.
-As used in this Section, unless the context clearly requires otherwise:

-"Administrator" means the Administrator of the

-Administration for Community Living in the United States

-Department of Health and Human Services.

-"Federal Act" means the federal Rehabilitation Act of 1973, as amended.

-"Center for independent living" means a consumer controlled, community based, cross-disability, non-residential, private non-profit agency that is designated and operated within a local community by individuals with disabilities and provides an array of independent living services.

-"Consumer controlled" means that the center for independent living vests power and authority in individuals with disabilities and that at least 51% of the directors of the center are persons with one or more disabilities as defined by this Act.
+Centers for independent living. - 23 (a) Purpose.
+Recognizing that persons with significant 24 disabilities deserve a high quality of life within their 25 communities regardless of their disabilities, the Department,

+- 1 working with the Statewide Independent Living Council, shall develop a State Plan for Independent Living for approval by 2 the Department and subsequent submission to the Administrator 3 4 based on federally prescribed timeframes. plan for submission 5 on an annual basis to the Commissioner.
+The Department shall adopt rules for implementing the State Plan for Independent 6 Living plan in accordance with the federal Act, including 7 8 rules adopted under the federal Act governing the award of 9 grants. - 10 (b) Definitions.
+As used in this Section, unless the 11 context clearly requires otherwise: - "Administrator" means the Administrator of 12 the 13 Administration for Community Living in the United States 14 Department of Health and Human Services. - 15 "Federal Act" means the federal Rehabilitation Act of 16 1973, as amended. - "Center for independent living" means 17 а consumer based, 18 community cross-disability, controlled, non-residential, private non-profit agency that is designated 19 20 and operated within a local community by individuals with disabilities and provides an array of independent living 2.1 services.
+22 - controlled" "Consumer that the means center for independent living vests power and authority in individuals with disabilities and that at least 51% of the directors of the center are persons with one or more disabilities as defined by

+1 this Act 1100
-"Commissioner" means the Commissioner of the Rehabilitation Services Administration in the United States

-Department of Education.

-"Council" means the Statewide Independent Living Council appointed under subsection (d).

-"Federal Act" means the federal Rehabilitation Act of 1973, as amended.

-"Individual with a disability" means any individual who has a physical or mental impairment that substantially limits a major life activity, has a record of such an impairment, or is regarded as having such an impairment.

-"Individual with a significant disability" means an individual with a significant physical or mental impairment, whose ability to function independently in the family or community or whose ability to obtain, maintain, or advance in employment is substantially limited and for whom the delivery of independent living services will improve the ability to function, continue functioning, or move toward functioning independently in the family or community or to continue in employment.

-"State Plan for Independent Living plan" means the

-materials submitted by the Statewide Independent Living

-Council, after receiving the approval of the Department, to

-the Administrator based on federally prescribed timeframes
+- 2 "Commissioner" means the Commissioner of the - 3 Rehabilitation Services Administration in the United States - 4 Department of Education. - 5 "Council" means the Statewide Independent Living Council - 6 appointed under subsection (d). - 7 "Federal Act" means the federal Rehabilitation Act of - 8 1973, as amended. - 9 "Individual with a disability" means any individual who - 10 has a physical or mental impairment that substantially limits - 11 a major life activity, has a record of such an impairment, or - is regarded as having such an impairment. - "Individual with a significant disability" means ar - 14 individual with a significant physical or mental impairment, - 15 whose ability to function independently in the family or - 16 community or whose ability to obtain, maintain, or advance in - employment is substantially limited and for whom the delivery - of independent living services will improve the ability to - 19 function, continue functioning, or move toward functioning - independently in the family or community or to continue in - 21 employment. - 22 "State Plan for Independent Living plan" means the - 23 materials submitted by the Statewide Independent Living - 24 Council, after receiving the approval of the Department, to - 25 the Administrator based on federally prescribed timeframes - 26 Department to the Commissioner on an annual basis that contain

-Department to the Commissioner on an annual basis that contain the State's proposal for:
+1 the State's proposal for: